StorageB/custom-command-menu/README.md

 #### A GNOME extension to run shell commands from a drop-down menu.

-Custom Command Menu is an extension for GNOME 45/46 to run user defined commands by selecting them from a drop-down menu at the top bar.
+Custom Command Menu is an extension for GNOME 45/46/47 to run user defined commands from a drop-down menu at the top bar.

 ![Screenshot-main](screenshots/Screenshot-main-4.png)